MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/export-button-in-incidents-queue.md

 # Export button to migrate incidents queue data to CSV files

-We are thrilled to announce that the new "export button" feature in the Microsoft 365 Defender incident queue is now available in public preview.
+We're thrilled to announce that the new "export button" feature in the Microsoft 365 Defender incident queue is now available in public preview.

 This Export button feature is depicted in the following screenshot: